nuclio/nuclio/docs/tasks/configuring-a-platform.md

 Function configuration carries information about the specific function (how it's triggered, the runtime type, etc.) whereas a platform configuration carries information about the platform on which functions are run.
 For example, where should the function log to?
 What sort of metric mechanism is in place?
 Which port should the function listen on for health checks?

 While this could theoretically be passed in the function configuration, it would make configuration updates a complex task of regenerating the configuration for all provisioned functions.
-The platform configuration is therefore stored separately, shared amongst all functions that share a platform.
+The platform configuration is therefore stored separately, shared among all functions that share a platform.

 > **Note:** A "platform" could be a cluster or any sub resource of that cluster like a namespace.
 If, for example, you have a namespace per tenant, you configure logging, metrics, etc. differently for each tenant

 <a id="k8s-platform-config-create"></a>
 ## Creating a platform configuration in Kubernetes

 In Kubernetes, a platform configuration is stored as a ConfigMap named `platform-config` in the namespace of the function.
-For example, to create a ConfigMap in the "nuclio" namespace from a local file called `platform.yaml`, run the following from a command line:
+For example, to create a ConfigMap in the "nuclio" namespace from a local file named **platform.yaml**, run the following from a command line:
 ```sh
 kubectl create configmap platform-config  --namespace nuclio --from-file platform.yaml
 ```